NaanKaran/NetCoreHelpers/NetCoreHelpers/README.md

 #### ToJsonString

-Converts an object to a JSON string.
+Convert an object to a JSON string.

 ```csharp
 var obj = new { Name = "John", Age = 30 };